Batch Policy Learning in Average Reward Markov Decision Processes: Introduction

 To establish the semiparametric efficiency of the doubly robust estimator and the regret bound, we derive finite-sample error bounds for two nuisance function estimators, a relative value estimator and a ratio estimator.
 The obtained error bounds are shown to hold uniformly over the prespecified class of policies.
 Both the relative value and ratio estimators are both derived from the same principle (i.e., coupled estimation; see Section \ref{sec:nuisance est}).
 In the case of the ratio estimator, we use an iterative procedure to obtain a near-optimal error bound for the ratio estimator.
 To the best of our knowledge, this is the first theoretical result characterizing the ratio estimation error, which might be of independent interest.

-We learn the optimal policy by maximizing the estimated average reward over a policy class and derive a finite-sample upper bound of the regret. {We show that the our proposed method achieves $O(p^{1/2}n^{-1/2} + pn^{-\tilde \beta})$ regret, where $p$ is the number of parameters in the policy, $n$ is the number of trajectories in the training data and $\tilde \beta$ is a constant that can be chosen arbitrarily close to $1/(1+\alpha)$.
+We learn the optimal policy by maximizing the estimated average reward over a policy class and derive a finite-sample upper bound of the regret.
+We show that the our proposed method achieves $O(p^{1/2}n^{-1/2} + pn^{-\tilde \beta})$ regret, where $p$ is the number of parameters in the policy, $n$ is the number of trajectories in the training data and $\tilde \beta$ is a constant that can be chosen arbitrarily close to $1/(1+\alpha)$.
 Here $\alpha \in (0, 1)$ measures the complexity of nuisance function classes.
 The use of doubly robust estimation ensures the estimation error for the nuisance functions contributes only lower order terms to the regret.
 Unlike the setting in which the goal is to maximize the average reward defined over a finite horizon \citep{athey2017efficient}, when the goal is to maximize the average reward defined over an infinite horizon, the regret analysis requires uniform control of the estimation error of the policy-dependent nuisance functions over the policy class.
 We believe this is the first regret bound result for an estimator of an in-class optimal policy in the average reward MDP and using batch data.
+Recently, \cite{sharma2020approximate} proposed an approximate relative value learning algorithm for globally optimal policies under the average reward MDP with non-parametric function approximation.
+However, they require the sample size at least exponentially larger than the dimension of the state for the convergence of their algorithm, which seems sub-optimal compared with our result, e.g., Theorem \ref{thm: policy learning}.

 The rest of the article is organized as follows.
 Section \ref{sec:avg rwrd mdp} formalizes the decision making problem and introduces the average reward MDP.
 Section \ref{sec:method} presents the proposed method of learning the in-class optimal policy, including the doubly robust estimator for average reward (Section \ref{subsec:doubly est}).
 In Section \ref{sec:nuisance est}, the coupled estimators of the policy-dependent nuisance functions are introduced.
 Section \ref{sec:theorem} provides a thorough theoretical analysis on the regret bound of our proposed method.
 In Section \ref{sec:implemenation}, we describe a practical optimization algorithm when Reproducing Kernel Hilbert Spaces (RKHSs) are used to model the nuisance functions.
 We further conduct several simulation studies to demonstrate the promising performance of our method in Section \ref{sec:simulation}.
 All the technical proofs are postponed to the supplementary material.